YonkoSultan/BatteryCheck/README.md

 - You can change the language variable to either "ar" or "en"

+- This script is for Windows only, but it might be available for Linux in the next version ( if it existed )

 - You can put this script into startup using "pythonw" which then will work everytime you turn on your computer.

 - The default language is Arabic